School Choice with Multiple Priorities: Other applications

 \begin{description} \item[Multiple affirmative action policies] According to S\"{o}nmez and Yenmez (2022), in school choice matching markets in several countries such as Chile, India, and Brazil, there are multiple affirmative action policies, which implies that there are multiple target beneficiary groups.
 In these markets, there are students who belong to two or more of these groups, resulting in overlapping groups.
 When priority-based affirmative action policies are established for $n$ target beneficiary groups, we have $n$ priority orders.
 By using the EADA algorithm and these priority orders, we have an SOMSM for the profile of the sets of priority orders.

 \item[Chinese college admission] According to Fang and Yasuda (2021), in the Chinese college admission market, test scores and colleges' preferences coexist as two possible priority orders for one school.
 Let $ \vartriangleright _{s}$ be the set of the priority orders based on the score and the preference of $s$.
 In this case, an M-stable matching for $ \vartriangleright $ is immune to priority violations with respect to both priority orders.
-For example, under an M-stable matching for $ \vartriangleright $, if the test score of student $i$ who wishes to be matched to $s$ is higher than student $j$ who is matched to $s$, then $s$ prefers $j$ to $i$.\footnote{ In the Appendix A.8., we explain the difference of our analysis and that of Fung and Yasuda (2021).} We achieve the Pareto improvement the matching by using the EADA algorithm and the two priority orders.
+For example, under an M-stable matching for $ \vartriangleright $, if the test score of student $i$ who wishes to be matched to $s$ is higher than student $j$ who is matched to $s$, then school (college) $s$ prefers $j$ to $i$.
+In the Appendix A.9., we explain the difference of our analysis and that of Fang and Yasuda (2021).
+We achieve the Pareto improvement the matching by using the EADA algorithm and the two priority orders.

 \item[Merger of several districts] Suppose that there are several districts, each with a school choice program that may differ from the others.
 As discussed by Ortega (2018), when several districts merge into one, it is inevitable that some agents will become worse off if the matching mechanism used is stable.
 In the premerger markets, each district may have a law and/or government policy to determine the priority orders of schools.
-Therefore, a school may have multiple priority orders.
+Therefore, a school may have multiple priority orders based on the criterion of the districts.
 By using our mechanism and these priority orders of all schools, we achieve a matching that Pareto dominates that obtained in the premerger markets.

 \item[Concentual] Suppose that there are several referees in each school.
 Here, we assume that blocking by a school-student pair is established if all referees of the school does not disagree and at least one of them agrees the blocking.
 Let $\vartriangleright _{s}$ be the set of preference relations of the referees in $s$.
 An M-stable (M\textbf{-}fair) matching for $ \vartriangleright $ is immune from any of such blockings. \end{description}